 Can I Sue for Emotional Distress After a Motorcycle Accident Injury?

-- Defining emotional damages.
+• Defining emotional damages.

-- The criteria for emotional damage compensation.
+• The criteria for emotional damage compensation.

-- The challenges and limitations of emotional damages.
+• The challenges and limitations of emotional damages.

-- Types of recoverable emotional damages.
+• Types of recoverable emotional damages.

 Defining Emotional Damages

 One common consequence, for example, is psychological distress.
-Victims may experience feelings of depression or overwhelming sadness as the result of an accident.
+Victims may experience feelings of depression or overwhelming sadness as a result of an accident.
 In more severe cases, it can even lead to post-traumatic stress disorder (PTSD), characterized by symptoms like flashbacks, nightmares, and severe anxiety disorders.
 This damage can even be manifested in physical symptoms, leading to headaches, sleep disturbances, and digestive problems.

 The Criteria for Emotional Damage Compensation